Church of All Saints, Lamport

-The Church of All Saints is an Anglican Church and the parish church of Lamport, Northamptonshire.
+The Church of All Saints is the Church of England parish church of Lamport, Northamptonshire.
 It is a Grade I listed building and stands on the north side of the High Street.

 There is no reference to a church or priest in the entry for the parish in the Domesday Book, which was compiled in 1086.
 This may indicate the absence of a church building at that stage or, alternatively, only the absence of a resident priest.